sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.2.80 (2024/04/17) =
+* Add: New GPT-4 Turbo model (GPT-4 Turbo) which supports Vision, Function Calling, JSON.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.2.70 (2024/04/15) =
 * Add: Support for Function and Tools Calls with OpenAI and Claude, with back-and-forth feedback loop.
 Models can now get values to functions in you WordPress.
 The Pro Version of AI Engine also connects to [Snippet Vault](https://wordpress.org/plugins/snippet-vault/) to make this much easier.
 * Update: The WooCommerce Assistant has been moved to [SEO Engine](https://wordpress.org/plugins/seo-engine/).
 We shouldn't bloat AI Engine with features related to SEO.